Associate Professor of Geology

 Structural Geology, Tectonics, Metamorphic Petrology, and Rock Magnetics

-Physical Geology, Structural Geology, Field Geology, Geophysics, Earthquakes and Mountains and Mountaineering
+Physical Geology, Field Geology, Geophysics, Earthquakes, Mountains and Mountaineering, Physical Geography, and Environmental Geology.

 My current research interests incorporate many aspects of structural geology, metamorphic